danielbereza50/Career_Projects/README.md

        Error Handling: Error handling involves identifying and dealing with errors or exceptions that may occur during program execution.
 This includes try-catch blocks, exception handling, and error messages.

-       Data Structures: Data structures provide ways to organize and store data efficiently.
-Examples include arrays, lists, stacks, queues, and trees.

-       Algorithms: Algorithms are step-by-step procedures for solving specific problems.
-They define the logic and sequence of operations to achieve a desired outcome.

        Modularization: Modularization involves breaking down a program into smaller, manageable modules or functions.
        This promotes code reusability, maintainability, and readability.